wtelecom/lora_gateway/readme.md

 #Attention
-This is a fork with the needed modifications to use witha Multitech MTAC-LORA (MultiConnect mCard) board
+This is a fork with the needed modifications to be able to use lora_gateway with a Multitech MTAC-LORA (MultiConnect mCard) board instead of a IoT Starter Kit platform.